 If you try to lay your company's marketing responsibilities on a single person, they'll always come up short.
 You need a team, but hiring internally is expensive.
-It may be time to hire a marketing agency.
+It may be time to hire an inbound marketing agency.

 Getting more customers is the most important part of growing your business.
 Small to mid-sized businesses often start by networking and relying on referrals.
 Eventually, they'll reach a point where the old methods just aren’t cutting it.
 In order to keep growing, you need to reach new markets.

 In order to sustain growth, you need new partnerships.
 You need digital marketing, so you're left with a choice: rely on your current team for marketing, create your own marketing department, or hire an inbound marketing agency?

 Marketing Takes Specific Skills